 The dual degree M.S. in Computer Science/MBA program is designed to be completed in approximately three years.
 Typically, Computer Science classes are completed first, followed by taking the required classes in the MBA program.

-Graduates will
+Graduates will:

 Both the MBA Program in the College of Business Administration and the M.S. in Computer Science Program in the Frank R. Seaver College of Science and Engineering must accept students applying to the dual degree program for admission.
 Prospective dual degree students should apply first to the M.S. in Computer Science degree program.
-After receiving admission to the M.S. in Computer Science degree program and completing a minimum of 12 semester hours towards the M.S. degree, students interested in the MS/MBA Dual Degree program should contact the Associate Director of Academic Affairs, Graduate Business Programs for admission to the MBA portion of the Dual Degree.
+After receiving admission to the M.S. in Computer Science degree program and completing a minimum of 12 semester hours towards the M.S. degree, students interested in the MS/MBA Dual Degree program should contact the Director of Academic Affairs, Graduate Business Education for admission to the MBA portion of the Dual Degree.
 Eligibility for the dual degree program is based upon good academic standing (minimum GPA 3.0) in the M.S. in Computer Science program and approval from their respective Seaver College academic advisor.
 The preferred start term for the MBA portion of the Dual Degree program is the fall term.

-The M.S. in Computer Science degree program application is online at: https://graduatestudies.lmu.edu/apply/.
+The M.S. in Computer Science degree program application is online at: https://graduatestudies.lmu.edu/apply/

 Applicants must submit: